From concept to reality

 BYT will cultivate change and captivate consumers by providing luxury up-cyled fashion and accessories using inspiring social enterprises and Asia’s leading and largest sustainable manufacturers.

 BYT’s first up-cycled collection is now underway.
 Designer Kévin Germanier is up-cycling incredible luxury fabrics to create a glamorous womenswear collection that launches at the EcoChic Design Award 2017 Grand Final in September 2017.
-This will be available for customers to purchase the very same day on BYT’s future e-commerce platform and at Lane Crawford, Asia’s leading iconic luxury department store.
-Following this, the winner of the 2017 competition will join BYT’s design team to design the second up-cycled collection, which also retails with Lane Crawford.
+This will be available for customers to purchase the very same day on BYT’s future e-commerce platform.
+Following this, the winner of the 2017 competition will join BYT’s design team to design the second up-cycled collection, which will also retail at Lane Crawford, Asia’s leading iconic luxury department store.
 Later, BYT will expand to dress men and women of all ages, and following that children, all of whom will create a community of vibrant individuals who will trail blaze their own path to a better future for us all.

 The team behind BYT